 Learning from Religion: This is concerned with developing pupils’ reflection on, and response to, their own experiences and learning about religion.
 It develops pupils’ skills of application, interpretation and evaluation of what they learn about religion, particularly questions of (i) identity and belonging, (ii) meaning, purpose, truth and (iii) values and commitments, and communicating their responses.

-RE Theme Days
+Religious Education Theme Days

 To supplement Religious Education lessons, we set aside whole days when we focus on a theme linked to our RE teaching or to particular festivals.
 These give us the opportunity to explore religious ideas, enabling a more creative approach and giving more time to reflect.
 For example, Easter theme days have given children opportunities to explore the Easter story, the crucifixion and resurrection.
 At Christmas, themes such as incarnation, peace and The Holy Trinity are a focus and these are explored in an age appropriate way.